-Our principal executive office is located at 150 Orchard Road, Orchard Plaza 08-02, Singapore 238841.
-We currently rent this space for approximately \$1,500 USD a month.
+Our principal executive office is located at 1 Scotts Road, #24-05 Shaw Centre, Singapore 228208.
+We currently rent this space for approximately \$1,500USD a month.
 Currently, this space is sufficient to meet our needs, however, once we expand our business to a significant degree, we will have to find a larger space.
 We do not foresee any significant difficulties in obtaining any required additional space.
 We do not currently own any real estate.

-Belgian Volition rented laboratory and office space at Facultés Universitaires Notre-Dame de la Paix located at 61 rue de Bruxelles, B-5000, Namur, Belgium for approximately \$1,007 (€778 EUR) per month pursuant to a lease entered into with the University on January 31, 2011 for a leasing term of one year.
+Belgian Volition rented laboratory and office space at Facultés Universitaires Notre-Dame de la Paix located at 61 rue de Bruxelles, B-5000, Namur, Belgium for approximately \$1,028 USD (€778 EUR) per month pursuant to a lease entered into with the University on January 31, 2011 for a leasing term of one year.
 On February 1, 2012, Belgian Volition entered into an amended leasing agreement with the University, extending the original lease for an additional three months.
-On January 26, 2012 Belgian Volition entered into a new lease agreement to maintain its existing laboratory space only at the University for \$1,294 (€1,000 EUR) per month commencing April 1, 2012 for a leasing term of one year.
+On January 26, 2012 Belgian Volition entered into a new lease agreement to maintain its existing laboratory space only at the University for \$1,322 USD (€1,000 EUR) per month commencing April 1, 2012 for a leasing term of one year, which period may be extended by mutual agreement.

-On 29 February 2012, Belgian Volition entered into a lease agreement for larger laboratory and office space at 20A Rue de Séminaire, 5000, Namur, Belgium for approximately \$4,960 (€3,833 EUR) per month commencing April 1, 2012 for a leasing term of two years.
-Additionally, Belgian Volition shall pay \$1,941 (€1,500) EUR per month as a provision against expenses. .
+On February 29, 2012, Belgian Volition entered into a lease agreement for larger laboratory and office space at 20A Rue de Séminaire, 5000, Namur, Belgium for approximately \$5,065 USD (€3,833 EUR) per month commencing April 1, 2012 for a leasing term of two years and eight months.
+Additionally, Belgian Volition shall pay \$1,982 USD (€1,500) EUR per month as a provision against expenses.